uablrek/rpncalc/README.md

 Most open-source RPN calculators are graphic replicas of old HP calculators.
 They look great, and as I studied in 1990s, I am a fan of HP calculators.
 But my needs are simpler and I want to use the keyboard (only).
-There are comand-line RPN calculators available e.g. `dc`, but they have irritating minor limitations, or too many bells-and-whistles.
+There are command-line RPN calculators available e.g. `dc`, but they have irritating limitations, or are too hard to adapt.

 I wanted a super-simple keyboard RPN calculator that could *easily* be extended/adapted to my needs.